Introduction To ESG Metrics and Analysis

 • Shut down and unplug all equipment after working hours.

-More sophisticated approaches can instead leverage the benefits of green technologies and industry 4.0 by implementing sustainable manufacturing and using technologies such as IoT and artificial intelligence to dramatically boost productivity without increasing energy consumption.
+More sophisticated approaches can instead leverage green technologies and industry 4.0 by implementing sustainable manufacturing and using technologies such as IoT and artificial intelligence to dramatically boost productivity without increasing energy consumption.

 6. Established Business Ethics